 The NWOBHM defined heavy metal in the late 70’s and early 80’s.
-Here are the Top 13 bands from the influential era
+Below you will find a list of 13 notable bands from the influential era.

 In the late 1970s and early 1980s, a musical revolution known as the New Wave of British Heavy Metal swept across the United Kingdom, forever altering the landscape of rock and metal music.
 With its roots embedded in the classic heavy metal sound pioneered by bands like BLACK SABBATH and JUDAS PRIEST, the NWOBHM era ushered in a new wave of energy, intensity, and rebelliousness.